yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### CheckPeople
 Look for your contact info here: [https://checkpeople.com/](https://checkpeople.com/).
 If it shows up, opt out here: [https://checkpeople.com/do-not-sell-info](https://checkpeople.com/do-not-sell-info).
 You will need to fill out a form and captcha, select the record for removal, fill out your name and email, and solve another captcha.
 You will receive an email which will require you to confirm your opt-out request.

-### CheckThem.com
-Find your information and opt out here:

-[https://www.checkthem.com/optout/](https://www.checkthem.com/optout/).
-You will receive a link via email you’ll need to click on to complete the process.

 ### Classmates.com
 Cancel your free or paid membership following the instructions here: